 Be wary of excessive calcium (hypercalcemia)

+One must be mindful of taking synthetic supplements and make sure one nutrient doesn’t push another out of the way.
 Strategies like adding more calcium or vitamin D tablets to your diet may not necessarily alleviate your symptoms, but could make them worse due to calcium antagonism of magnesium.
 Calcium can become a bully if magnesium is low and calcium is high.
 The calcium we need can be easily supplied by diet with green leafy vegetables, nuts, seeds, bone broth, legumes and dairy.
-But it’s magnesium we tend to run short of more often, because it is not so readily available from foods anymore, or we may have gut issues that hinder digestion, or we also lose magnesium excessively under stress.
+But it’s magnesium we tend to run short of more often, because it is not so readily available from foods anymore, we may have gut issues that hinder digestion, or the kidneys may lose magnesium excessively under stress.

 Keeping the spring in your step with transdermal magnesium (via skin)